How effective this solardiet actually is?

 Everyone is familiar with the fact that plants have the power to turn the sunrays into the energy while animals need to munch on food instead.
 But did you know that there are certain marine animals running on solar energy before it was cool?
 Last time we already talked about the nudibranch Shaun the sheep, but there are also other interesting nudis worth mentioning.
 One of them is spectacular Phyllodesmium longicirrum.
 It is the largest one from the nudibranch family, measuring often more than 12 cm.

 Their characteristic feature is bodies covered in “cerata", which are finger-like projections.
 These have evolved into large flattened "solar paddles" to maximize nudi‘s ability to cultivate the chloroplasts on its body.
 So how does their green lifestyle look like?
 It is based on their symbiotic relationship with single-celled algae called zooxanthellae.
-To be more specific, as the nudibranch feeds on the soft-corals it also harvests the algae which further continues to live inside of slug’s body, and you can observe it in form of brown spots.
+To be more specific, as the nudibranch feeds on the soft-corals it also harvests the algae which further continues to live inside of slug’s body, and when diving in Bali you can observe it in form of brown spots.

 You must be wondering, how effective this solar diet actually is?
 The answer is quite a lot because a highly productive longicirrum can gather as much as one-quarter of energy from the photosynthesis.
 This can actually mean several months without eating.
 Apart from its solar-energy, nudi gets also another benefit from its healthy diet.
 As it lacks any defensive mechanisms, it stores the toxic chemical from soft corals inside their bodies which serves them as protection against predators.